Soviet computer UT-88. The history.

-I would like to start my blog with this computer.
+I want to start my blog with this computer.
 I’m going to make a replica of this computer using FPGA.
-But lets start from its history first.
+But let’s start with its history first.

-UT-88 is a hobbyist 8-bit computer that was build on CPU KR580VM80A which is a Soviet analog of a popular Intel 8080.
-Schematics and a detailed description were published in popular Soviet magazine for kids “Young Technician” in 1989.
+UT-88 is a hobbyist 8-bit computer built on CPU KR580VM80A, a Soviet analog of a famous Intel 8080.
+Schematics and a detailed description were published in a popular Soviet magazine for kids, “Young Technician”, in 1989.

-This computer was not particularly popular because there were other computers with better specifications available at the time.
-The main reason of the publication in “Young Technician” was to give an opportunity to build a computer for young people.
-This computer had to be very easy in building, contain only easy accessible components that could be built block by block with easy debugging of each unit.
+This computer was not particularly popular because other computers with better specifications were available then.
+The main reason for the publication of “Young Technician” was to allow building a computer for young people.
+This computer had to be very easy to make, containing only easily accessible components that could be built block by block with easy debugging of each unit.

-In minimal configuration this computer had only a power supply unit, CPU unit, a memory unit with small amount of memory on it.
-It is also required an interface unit that contained six 7-segment indicators and 17-keys keyboard to enter hex data.
+In the minimal configuration, this computer had only a power supply unit, a CPU unit, and a memory unit with a small amount of memory.
+It is also required an interface unit that contains six 7-segment indicators and a 17-key keyboard to enter hex data.

-In full configuration a display unit and an extended memory unit were added.
-The display unit provided the opportunity to use a normal TV set as a computer display.
-Full size keyboard was connected to the unit as well.
-With the extended memory unit the computer had 64k of RAM and up to 256k of “RAM-disk” which could be used by OS CP/M that was adapted for it.
+A display and extended memory units were added to the complete configuration.
+The display unit provided the opportunity to use a standard TV set as a computer display.
+A Full-size keyboard was connected to the unit as well.
+With the extended memory unit, the computer had 64k of RAM and up to 256k of “RAM-disk”, which could be used by OS CP/M that was adapted for it.

 CPU: KR580VM80A (Intel 8080)